-However, Our concern on this subject continues as the legislature grapples with the reality that one-time federal funding for people who rely on the Low Income Home Energy Assistance Program has evaporated.
-I want you to know that there’s a public hearing Monday that provides you an opportunity to share your concerns about this topic either in person (via Zoom) or by submitting written testimony.
-I hope you’ll consider participating by telling state lawmakers about how rising home heating costs will impact you and your family members.
+I would like you to know that there’s a public hearing Monday that provides you an opportunity to share your concerns about this topic either in person (via Zoom) or by submitting written testimony.
+I hope you will consider participating by telling state lawmakers about how rising home heating costs will impact you and your family members.
 Here’s how to participate:

 Public Hearing: Committees on Appropriations, Energy, and Human Services